team-cymru/chronical-playbooks/README.md

 The playbooks stored in the file would be imported.
 We can access these under the **Imported Playbooks** folder.
 These playbooks and blocks can be moved to any other folder of our choice.

+**NOTE**: As the trigger of every playbook is set to run on all ingested alerts into SecOps instance, the imported playbooks are disabled by default.
+User can easily enable any playbook by simply cliking on the toggle button beside the playbook name. ([Reference](https://cloud.google.com/chronicle/docs/soar/respond/working-with-playbooks/whats-on-the-playbooks-screen#:~:text=At%20the%20top%20segment%20of%20the%20playbook%20designer%20pane%2C%20you%20can%20use%20the%20horizontal%20toggling%20button%20to%20enable%20or%20disable%20the%20playbook.))

 ## Documentation

 - [Playbooks](#playbooks)